-- People must enlist for a total of 10 years to transfer unused college benefits to family members. - People who receive a less than fully honorable discharge lose all GI Bill benefits.
-This includes "general discharges," which are often given for minor problems with military duties.
+- People must enlist for a total of 10 years to transfer unused college benefits to family members. - People who receive a less than fully honorable discharge lose all GI Bill benefits. - Those who leave the military early, as one in four do, may get reduced or no benefits (RAND report, 2020).

-- Those who leave the military early, as one in three do, may get reduced or no benefits. - Veterans who wish to attend college outside the state where they live may only get a small part of their total tuition covered.
-In 2015 the average extra tuition cost at a public four-year college was \$14,480/year for nonresidents (Trends in College Pricing, College Board).
+• Veterans who wish to attend college outside the state where they live may only get a small part of their total tuition covered.
+In 2023, the average extra tuition cost for a non-state resident at a public four-year college was \$17,890/year, which isn't covered by the military (Trends in College Pricing, College Board, 2023).

 If you need money for college, there are many other sources of aid to look at, including grants and scholarships that are TRULY free.
+There are federal Pell Grants, for example, and many state-funded financial aid programs (see: https://bit.ly/college_financial_aid).
 Colleges can help you find aid, and it pays to investigate the many alternatives yourself before signing away eight years of your life to the military.
-If you go straight to college, instead of the military, you can start earning the higher wages of a college graduate much sooner.
+And if you go straight to college, instead of the military first, you can start earning the higher wages of a college graduate much sooner.